Take back the night

 Then a little longer again.

-At one point I studied in Lyon, and listen, Lyon is beautiful.
+I’ve been in France on and off for around 20 years now, which is actually mad when I write it down.
+At one point I studied in Lyon and listen, Lyon is beautiful.
 I’m not one of those people who pretends a city is ugly just because I didn’t connect with it.

 Lyon has history, architecture, culture, food, all that heavy old French city stuff.

-But I never felt at comfortable there.
+But I never felt that comfortable there.

 In fact, when I left Lyon, I genuinely thought I was done with France entirely.